Why I Changed My Positioning & the Thought Process Behind It

 While early in my career, I accepted many clients that were probably not ideal, continuing to be “the WordPress guy” or “a WordPress developer” was not really winning me the type of prospective leads that I was looking for.

 Part of this might be that WordPress development itself is, (however unfairly), perceived as something different than other forms of web development.
-Perhaps it has something to do with the fact that many agencies and freelancers essentially buy a ThemeForest theme and call that “web development”, and so the entire market seems very commodified.
+Perhaps it has something to do with the fact that many agencies and freelancers starting out essentially buy a ThemeForest theme and call that “web development”, and so the entire market seems very commodified.
 (Note: During the five year stretch from 2012 to 2017, I built 80 custom built websites, most custom built from the ground up on WordPress.)

 For whatever reason, I know that my positioning at that time was not solid enough to get my business to the place I wanted it to be.